CoBUG/SlideShows/HAST.markdown

 1. **memsync** - This mode will report a successful write when the following are met:
    1. After the local write is successful.
-   2. Remote node sends acknowledgement of data receipt.
+   2. Remote node sends acknowledgment of data receipt.
 (Receipt is sent prior to writing data)
 2. **fullsync** - The safest of the replication modes, fullsync waits for write of the data on *both* hosts prior to marking a write successful.
 3. **async** - This is the most dangerous mode.
 Once data is written to the local disk, the write operation is considered successful.
 If you are on a high latency network, this is the option you want to used.